As written in AA’s pamphlet on the Twelve Concepts, the Seventh Concept states:

 “The Conference recognizes that the Charter and the Bylaws of the General Service Board are legal instruments: that the Trustees are thereby fully empowered to manage and conduct all of the world service affairs of Alcoholics Anonymous.
 It is further understood that the Conference Charter itself is not a legal document: that it relies instead upon the force of tradition and the power of the A.A. purse for its final effectiveness.”

-The basic implication here is that, while the General Service Board is in charge and its bylaws may act as legal instruments, AA itself is not bound by any particular sense of legality.
+The basic implication of Concept 7 is that although the General Service Board is in charge and its bylaws may act as legal instruments, AA itself is not bound by any particular sense of legality.
 The program drives itself not through legal precedent, but rather by its own sense of tradition.
 Some may see problems with this, but it actually has many benefits.

 As far as issues are concerned, some may notice that there is a delicate balance of powers.
 The General Service Board possess certain legal powers, primarily pertaining to the organization’s treasury and provided services.
 That said, the Conference also possesses its own vast influence on the organization.
 If need be, the influence of the Conference may take precedent over the powers of the Board.
 It generally depends upon the situation at hand.